rvanmarkus/sts-docs-2/docs/source/get_started/upgrading.md

 kind: Documentation
 ---

-This document describes the upgrade procedure for StackState.

 ## Determine the type of upgrade

 There are several ways of upgrading StackState, depending on your configuration setup and the changes in the StackState release.
 Please read the StackState release notes carefully before starting an upgrade.